Tazi0/login-by-qr/README.md

 # Login through a QR code

+## WARNING!!
+on iPhone when you scan the code it brings up a "safari" look alike, make sure the user opens the normal safari by pressing the button right bottom. (if that user is logged in by the normal safari)

 ## Data information
 userID = random generated identity (`uniqid()`) <br>
 key1(i) =  random number (`md5(microtime().rand())`)<br>